thacuber2a03/txt/README.md

 ## build

-run the `run.bat` file in the root directory
+run the `build.bat` file in the root directory

-if you're more of a Makefile person then you can also run `mingw32-make`

 it currently only supports 64-bit windows, I don't know how to compile for other platforms

+if you're more of a Makefile person you can also run `mingw32-make`

 ## attributions